Battle Nations

 Battle Nations is a freemium turn-based strategy multiplayer video game originally developed and published by Z2Live, and now currently under development by Madrona Games.
 The game was officially shut down by Z2Live on September 28, 2016, along with many of their other titles.
 This event followed the acquisition of Z2Live by King in 2015.

 In the years following the closure of Battle Nations, work began on a fan-made remake.
-A sandbox version of the game with limited scope was then re-released and funded by community creators on BattleNations.net in 2018.
+A sandbox version of the game with limited scope was then re-released and funded by community creators in 2018.
 As of September 4, 2023, the community development team (now officially named Madrona Games) successfully reached a licensing agreement with King, ending their legal dispute and allowing development to continue.
 The game was released as a closed beta in 2024 and relaunched on May 31, 2025.

 Gameplay

 The game puts players in control of land with limited resources where effective management of resources is vital to expansion and advancement.
 Building a productive nation allows players to form armies which are the basis for the game's core: PvP combat in turn-based strategy warfare.
 It is impossible to 'lose' in Battle Nations: even if the player has no buildings to generate gold, the player will always have enough gold to build a supply drop, which generates 100 gold every hour as well as 25 iron, wood, and stone.
 Most of the technology in game is based on World War II-era military hardware, although there are a few exceptions (e.g. velociraptors, mammoths, lasers, swords, plasma, railguns, etc.).